AriesLinux/Entertainment-Games-Soft/README.md

 ## 🏛️ Company Vision

 **Entertainment Games Soft (EGS)** is a non-typical private gambling development studio intended to be established in Macau.
-We believe the future of the industry lies not in the "house edge," but in **technological transparency** and **the aesthetics of pure probability.**
+We believe the future of the industry lies not in the "house edge" but in **technological transparency** and **the aesthetics of pure probability**.

 * **Non-Profit Oriented**: Our mission is to explore the essence of gambling behavior through code and mathematical research.
 * **Full-Stack Open Source**: From RNG (Random Number Generators) to backend engines, all source code is publicly available on GitHub for audit.